dhairya0907/devops-setup/README.md

 ## Architecture Overview

-This setup creates a professional "pull over push" CI/CD model, keeping your production environment secure and minimal.
+This setup creates a professional "pull-based" CI/CD model, keeping your production environment secure and minimal.

 1. **`dev-server` (Build Server):**
    Acts as a self-hosted CI runner.
-It is responsible for checking out code from GitHub (via the `automation` user), building Docker images, and pushing them to the production registry.
+It is responsible for checking out code from a Git remote, building Docker images, and pushing them to the production registry.

 2. **`prod-server` (Runtime Server):**
    A minimal, secure server whose only job is to run the Docker registry and the final application containers.
-It is triggered by a webhook from the `dev-server` to pull and deploy new images.
+   It actively monitors the registry for new images and automatically pulls and deploys them when found.

 ---